top1st/lyu-jinhang/README.md

 ## About Me
 I am Lyu Jinhang, full stack software engineer with 10 years of experience.
+Recently I have been doing professional work in creating dApps like DeFi and NFT martketplace using Solidity, Web3, React.js etc.

 <br>